lighthouse-labs/rails-queue-server/README.md

 5. Setup new DNS Alias for `localhost`:
   * From your terminal, type in `sudo nano /etc/hosts` (Mac/Linux Only)
   * Note: if you are using a VM (Vagrant, etc), this should be done on your host (main) machine, not your virtual machine
-  * Add the following entry as a new line at the end of the `/etc/hosts` file: `127.0.0.1 compass.dev`.
+  * Add the following entry as a new line at the end of the `/etc/hosts` file: `127.0.0.1 compass.local`.
-  * Make sure the HOST env var is set correctly in `.env` (`HOST=compass.dev:4000`)
+  * Make sure the HOST env var is set correctly in `.env` (`HOST=compass.local:4000`)
-  * Now you can go to the URL `http://compass.dev:4000/` instead of `http://localhost:4000/` for when you are working on this app.
+  * Now you can go to the URL `http://compass.local:4000/` instead of `http://localhost:4000/` for when you are working on this app.
 6. Create a [Developer level Oauth Application on Github](https://github.com/settings/developers)
   * Screenshot: http://d.pr/i/182yT/1rXSKzEe
   * Set the two client keys as GITHUB_KEY and GITHUB_SECRET in the env file